What information do I need to submit to be accepted?

 In addition to the admissions application, you will need to submit an official high school transcript, or copy of the GED certificate, or copy of the TASC certificate.
 If you have college credit you would like to transfer to Herkimer College, you must request an official transcript be sent from each college you have attended.
 An official copy of your transcript will need to be mailed directly to us.

 College transcripts may be sent to the same address but to the attention of the Registrar.

 We accept applications through early August for the Fall semester, and early January for the Spring semester.

 No. These are optional, but depending on your score, you may be exempt from the placement exam.

 I previously attended Herkimer College.
 Do I need to reapply to come back?

 If you have attended within the past three years, please call the Admissions Office.
-If it has been three years or more since you last attended, please complete a Request to Return.
+If it has been three years or more since you last attended, or if you formally withdrew, please complete a Request to Return.
 Students who were academically dismissed should contact their Division Office.